JayThibs/supervising-ais-improving-ais/README.md

 * (Probably) replace all the LangChain code with the OpenAI API instead
 * Improve clustering method
 * Improve labeling method
+* Build additional tooling and pipelines for automatically extracting useful insights from contrastively decoded text and clustering results on that text